by Nancy Armitage

 Savories & Tea Sandwiches (SF) :

-Crabmeat & mayonnaise tea sandwich on sourdough bread (Traditional sandwich in San Francisco, CA)
+Crabmeat & mayonnaise tea sandwich on sourdough bread -crust removed (Traditional sandwich in San Francisco, CA)

 Sweets (SF):

-“Petit fours” (a small square bitesize of cake with chocolate gauche or Royal icing as the frosting.)
-We have seen this dessert on the Southern Pacific banquet menu located at Collis & Arabella Huntington mansion on California St. Nob Hill SF.
+Huntington Mansion “Petit fours” (a small square bitesize of cake with chocolate gauche or Royal icing as the frosting.)
+Often a petit four has a symbol on top or an initial for a celebration.
+We have seen this dessert on the Southern Pacific banquet menu located at Collis & Arabella Huntington Mansion 1020 California St. Nob Hill SF, California.

 Petit Napoleans